sorasimuon/whatsapp-clone/README.md

   - Register and login with his own credentials
   - Chat with the other registered users

+The Frontend calls an API called 'whatsapp-backend' to retrieve user information and conversations history

 Javscript - Reactjs
 HTML5 - CSS3 - Material-UI